In conducting research, being partial can lead to faulty conclusions. This tendency is conveniently called researcher bias.

 - the Respondent has no experience on the subject you are asking about

-- other parties were present at the time of interview that influenced respondent’s ideas or thoughts
+- other parties were present at the time of the interview that influenced Respondent’s ideas or thoughts

-- respondents fear that their answers may incriminate the
+- respondents fear that their answers may incriminate them

 - make sure that the respondents are ready and willing to be interviewed